advancedforms/advancedforms.github.io/_posts/2016-12-25-processing-form-submissions.markdown

 - `$fields` – Array of the submitted fields and their processed values
 - `$args` – Array of arguments used to display the form

-To simplify the retrieval of field values a helper function af_get_field is provided which takes the field name/key to find and the array of fields.
+To simplify the retrieval of field values a helper function `af_get_field` is provided which takes the field name/key to find.
 The function returns a processed value in the same format as ACF's `get_field` would.

 The following is an example of processing a form submission and extracting the value entered into the field with name "email".